-The Phoenix region is hoping to position itself as a world class entity that attracts and retains the most innovative jobs and workers in the country.
-City leaders are recognizing that the next generation wants more walkability and stronger neighborhoods with sustainable lifestyles.
-LFA is working to encourage density, infill, and the adaptive reuse of existing buildings as a way to ensure sustainability in the current economic climate as well as in the future.
-The sprawl of the past does not serve environmentally sensitive, educated, knowledge-economy workers who are choosing the cities they want to live in based on cultural interests, public transportation, and density.
-In order to remain nationally competitive, the Greater Phoenix region must re-examine its planning and building philosophies in ways that encourage, rather than discourage, walkable neighborhoods with unique, one-of-a kind businesses that make places feel like home.
+Leaders in our larger cities across Arizona are recognizing that the next generation wants more walkability and stronger neighborhoods with sustainable lifestyles.
+LFA is working to encourage density, infill, and the adaptive reuse of existing buildings as ways to ensure sustainability in the current economic climate as well as in the future.
+Studies and surveys show that young people are choosing the cities they want to live in based on cultural interests, public transportation, and density.
+In order to remain nationally competitive and take advantage of the opportunities that lie ahead for creating vibrant downtowns, Arizona's larger cities must re-examine their planning and building philosophies and focus on ways that encourage, rather than discourage, walkable neighborhoods with unique, one-of-a kind local businesses that make places feel like home.